-Are the Tevie Miller Heritage School Program and the Tevie Miller Early Education programs considered inclusive education learning environments?
+Are the Tevie Miller Heritage School Program and the Tevie Miller Pre-K/Kindergarten Program considered inclusive education learning environments?

 What is the admission criteria for entrance to Tevie Miller Heritage School Program and Tevie Miller Early Education and Early Education/Kindergarten program?

-Why are there fees for Speech and Language services at the Tevie Miller Heritage Program for students in Grades 1 to 9?
+Why are there fees for Speech and Language services at the Tevie Miller Heritage Program for students in Kindergarten to Grade 6?

-- Alberta Education funds Speech and Language services through Program Unit Funding (PUF) for Early Education students.
+- Alberta Education funds Speech and Language services through Program Unit Funding (PUF) for Pre-K/Kindergartern students.
 However, Speech and Language services for school aged students are an Alberta Health Services mandate and schools do not receive education dollars for this service.
-For more information, please go to the Tevie Miller Heritage Society website regarding fees for students in Grades 1 - 9.
-Tevie Miller Heritage School Society
+Please contact Tevie Miller Heritage School Society directly regarding fees for students in Grades 1 to 6.

-- A Speech and Language Pathologist is a professional with expertise in assessment, diagnosis and intervention of communication and swallowing disorders.
-Speech and Language Pathologists work in a variety of settings including hospitals, rehabilitation centers, schools, early intervention programs, and private practice.
+- A Speech-Language Pathologist is a professional with expertise in assessment, diagnosis and intervention of communication and swallowing disorders.
+Speech-Language Pathologists work in a variety of settings including hospitals, rehabilitation centers, schools, early intervention programs, and private practice.
 They provide a wide range of services in the following areas: